-Professor Koh’s international legal experience spans multiple continents, highlighted by positions in two prominent international criminal courts in The Hague, Netherlands.
-First, as a Visiting Professional at the International Criminal Court (ICC), he advised the Legal Adviser to the ICC Presidency on matters including the enforcement of sentence agreements with States party to the Rome Statute of the ICC.
-Second, as an Associate Legal Officer at the U.N.
-International Criminal Tribunal for the former Yugoslavia, he served in Chambers on the Prosecutor v.
-Radovan Karadžić trial, one of the capstone cases in the Tribunal’s history regarding charges of war crimes, genocide, and crimes against humanity.
-Additional international experiences include service as Visiting Scholar at Seoul National University, South Korea; study at the Cornell Summer Institute in International & Comparative Law at Université Paris I Panthéon-Sorbonne in Paris, France; representation of the Robert F. Kennedy Center of Human Rights before the OAS Inter-American Commission on Human Rights; and human rights research on a mission to Colombia co-sponsored by Senator Edward M. Kennedy.
-He has also been Senior Fellow and Interim-Attorney Editor at the American Society of International Law in Washington, D.C. and a law clerk for the Honorable Carolyn Dineen King of the U.S. Court of Appeals for the Fifth Circuit.
+His scholarship is informed by a unique combination of high-level legal practice at both U.S. federal criminal and international criminal legal institutions.
+As a Trial Attorney in the Criminal Division of the U.S. Department of Justice in Washington, D.C., he worked on transnational criminal matters and served as Counsel to the Deputy Assistant Attorney General and Counselor for International Affairs.
+During this time, he also taught International and Transnational Criminal Law as an Adjunct Professor at Georgetown University Law Center.
+He also held positions at two major international criminal courts in The Hague: as a Visiting Professional in the Presidency of the International Criminal Court and as an Associate Legal Officer at the U.N.
+International Criminal Tribunal for the former Yugoslavia, where he served in Chambers on Prosecutor v.
+Radovan Karadžić, one of the landmark trials in the Tribunal’s history.
+Additional international experiences include service as a Visiting Scholar at Seoul National University in South Korea; study at the Cornell Summer Institute in International & Comparative Law at Université Paris I Panthéon-Sorbonne; representation of the Robert F. Kennedy Center for Human Rights before the OAS Inter-American Commission on Human Rights; and human rights research on a mission to Colombia co-sponsored by Senator Edward M. Kennedy.
+He has also been a Senior Fellow and Interim Attorney-Editor at the American Society of International Law in Washington, D.C., and a law clerk for the Honorable Carolyn Dineen King of the U.S. Court of Appeals for the Fifth Circuit.

 Professor Koh is currently a Ph.D. candidate in Sociology at Yale University and earned his J.D. from Cornell Law School, where he served as Senior Article Editor of the Cornell Law Review.
 In 2019, Cornell awarded him the Law School Alumni Exemplary Public Service Award for “commitment to the highest standards of public service.”
 He earned an A.B. cum laude from Harvard College and an M.Phil. in Social and Developmental Psychology from the University of Cambridge, England; he has also completed coursework in Songwriting at Berklee College of Music.
 He speaks conversational Spanish; has studied French, Arabic, and Korean; and is currently a member of the bar in New York, Massachusetts, and Washington, D.C.